Rajveerbairagi/waxa/replit.md

 This is a conversion-focused marketing website for WAXA, a digital marketing and growth agency.
 The application is built as a full-stack web application featuring a React frontend with shadcn/ui components and an Express backend.
 The site follows a clean, modern design approach inspired by European marketing agencies, emphasizing white space, clear CTAs, and strategic use of brand colors (blue #007bff and green #00c76a).

 The website showcases WAXA's services through multiple pages including home, solutions, approach, advantages, references (case studies), FAQ, and contact.
-It includes a contact form with backend submission handling and in-memory storage for contact submissions.
+It includes a fully functional contact form with backend submission handling and in-memory storage for contact submissions.

+**Recent Updates (November 2025)**
+- Implemented all individual page routes (/, /solutions, /approach, /advantages, /references, /faq, /contact)
+- Built working contact form with POST /api/contact endpoint
+- Added success/error handling with toast notifications
+- Successfully tested all functionality with end-to-end tests

 ## User Preferences